 Optane Memory uses a "least recently used" (LRU) approach to determine what gets stored in the fast cache.
 All initial data reads come from the slower HDD storage, and the data gets copied over to the cache.
 Data writes go first to the cache and then get replicated over to the HDD.
 Each time a block of data in the cache gets read or written, its last access time is updated.
 Eventually, the cache fills up and old data gets evicted—and it will be the data that has been sitting unused for the longest amount of time.
 The larger your cache, the more data it can hold, and the more likely reads and writes will use fast cached storage rather than hitting your slow HDD.

 That brings up the tricky question of how large the cache needs to be in order to hold all the "important" data.
-Originally released in 16GB and 32GB capacities, Intel later added a 64GB Optane Memory option.
-The reason was simple: for some users, 16GB and 32GB caches simply aren't large enough.
+Originally released in 16GB and 32GB capacities, Intel later added a 64GB Optane Memory option, and you can also use an Intel Optane 800p drive as an even larger 118GB Optane Memory cache if you so choose.
+The reason for the larger capacities is simple: for some users, 16GB and 32GB caches simply aren't large enough.
 Windows 10 alone can use a big chunk of the 16GB model for commonly accessed data.
 Run a few applications or games and "old" data gets kicked out of the cache.

 Intel hasn't provided exact details on its caching algorithm, but even a small 16GB Optane Memory module can provide a noticeable improvement in Windows boot times and game load times—despite the fact that many games are now in the 50-100GB range.
 At the same time, it's easy to get into a place where the 16GB Optane Memory size is limiting.
 AnandTech as an example did some benchmarks with and without Optane Memory on various capacities, and the larger data sets in some tests caused even a 64GB module to basically fall back to HDD levels of performance.